 - Write in your journal, on paper, with a pen (I know, what a horror).
 Write about how mad you are or that you have to do laundry or that you ate something bad, doesn’t matter.
 Empty your mind.
 In Julia Cameron’s book, “The Artist’s Way”, she calls this concept of writing Morning Pages and recommends writing three of them everyday.

 - Go outside and think: what would a child notice – is it a puppy?
 A butterfly?
 A weird tree or a garden gnome?
 What sounds would they hear?
 Birds or people talking on the phone or construction?

 - Make food that you’d love as a kid, whether it’s just a glass of chocolate milk or homemade hot chocolate or grilled cheese or something from frozen.

 - Draw, even if you are bad.
 It honestly doesn’t matter.
 Just try to use a different hemisphere of your brain.

 How I Connect to My Inner Child

 I realized that I am happiest when I create.
 I connect with myself by making “thank you” cards from scratch, writing poems and prose, and doing calligraphy and illustrations.
 I only found that out through trying different things and accepting that I will be bad at first.
 It took a lot of work; now I am at a place where I am content with the art I create and feel comfortable offering my expertise to others.
-So, if you are in Ottawa and need thank you cards for an event, or you want a poem about someone special, or a custom calligraphy piece, you can send me a message here.

 This blog is intended to share my story and my truth with you and share some guidance on what has been helping me in terms of work-life balance.
-I start at identifying how I feel and digging deeper for a root of “why” and then do some things that will help me connect with my inner child as described above.
+I start by identifying how I feel and digging deeper for a root of “why” and then do some things that will help me connect with my inner child as described above.